paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/internal-assessment-ideas.md

 ---
-title: Algorithms to consider
+title: IA ideas
 parent: Internal assessment
 layout: default
 nav_order: 3
 ---

-# Internal assessment: Algorithms to consider
+# Algorithms and ideas for the IA
 {: .no_toc }

 {: .highlight }